|Pigs were cuddling while snoozing in pen.|

 By the end of November, I awoke one morning, and for the first time in decades, I could stand, walk and maneuver without pain in my back and legs.
 It was indeed a miracle.
 Only a few months later, Tom asked me if I’d like to travel the world now that I was pain-free, and we, unsure as to how long that would last, began planning the adventure.

 At that time, little did we imagine we’d last this long.
 We thought, two or three years tops and we’ll lose interest after tiring of moving around.
 It hasn’t happened.

-However, prior to that recovery in 2011, always in chronic pain, preferring not to complain to family and friends, I imagined my “elder years” would be wrought with the painful condition while continuing to attempt to live as normal a life as possible.
+However, before that recovery in 2011, always in chronic pain, preferring not to complain to family and friends, I imagined my “elder years” would be wrought with the painful condition while continuing to attempt to live as normal a life as possible.

 |Cute sign, Zoovenirs as opposed to souvenirs.|

-It would have been a relatively simple life comparable to that of many retirees, which when I could mentally put the pain aside, was highly enjoyable.
+It would have been a relatively simple life comparable to that of many retirees, which was highly enjoyable when I could mentally put the pain aside.

 Am I going to awaken one day to be pushing the grocery cart at the Cub Foods store in Minnesota or…awakening in Buenos Aires beginning in 41 days staying in a lovely hotel in the hub of the fascinating city for an entire month?

 |Variegated Squirrel at the rescue facility, Zoo Ave in Costa Rica, comparable to those we’ve seen at the villa.|

 We made a choice.
 It wasn’t an easy or flippant decision.
 We have no regrets.
 Life is good.
 We’re grateful, we’re humbled, and we’re at peace.